-The use of specified diagnostic tests and vaccines in Terrestrial Code chapters is recommended with a reference to the relevant section in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (hereafter referred to as the Terrestrial Manual).
-Chapter 1.3. provides a table summarising the recommended diagnostic tests for OIE listed diseases.
+It is recommended that specified diagnostic tests and vaccines in Terrestrial Code chapters be used with a reference to the relevant section in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (hereafter referred to as the Terrestrial Manual).
+Chapter 1.3. provides a table summarising the prescribed and alternative diagnostic tests for OIE listed diseases.
 Experts responsible for facilities used for disease diagnosis and vaccine production should be fully conversant with the standards in the Terrestrial Manual.